 Remember when ‘Orange is the New Black’ was good?

-Orange is the new Black returns for its seventh season later this month, so we’re taking a look back at the anticipation – or dread – before the sixth season aired last year.
+Orange is the new Black returned for its seventh season this summer, so we’re taking a look back at the anticipation – or dread – before the sixth season aired.

 The Tweet is part of Netflix’s announcement the next instalment of OITNB is on its way and will drop on July 27, news which will be met with delight or apprehension depending on your stance on the last couple of seasons of Netflix’s hit show.